zwenergy/CPAK2040-Zero/README.md

 The current controller pak's content is hold in the RP2040's SRAM.
 When a write the controller pak happens, the updated contents are stored into the Flash.
 In order to avoid unneccassary writes to the Flash, the Flash content is not directly updated, but a small timeout of some seconds is introduced, such that multiple writes can be combined into a single Flash rewrite.
-This is signaled using the Pico's LED.
+This is signaled using the RP2040-Zero's LED.
 When then LED is on, this means that there is fresh data in the controller pak which is not written back to the Flash yet.
 **Do not unplug the controller pak, while the LED is on, or otherwise you risk losing the latest controller pak data or data corruption.**